-You have to pay EHT if you are an employer and you:
+You have to pay Employer Health Tax if you are an employer and you:

-- have employees who report for work at your permanent establishment in Ontario
+- have employees who physically report for work at your permanent establishment in Ontario, or

-- have Ontario remuneration in excess of your allowable exemption amount
+- have Ontario payroll in excess of your allowable exemption amount.

 Do I need to register for EHT?

-You need to register with the ministry if you are an employer and you are:
+You need to register with the province if you are an employer and you are: